cosmos/interchain-security/CONTRIBUTING.md

 **Large contributions**:

 * Make sure that a feature branch in created in the repo.
-  This will be created by the core team after design discussions.
+  This will be created by the stewarding team after design discussions.
   The name convention for the feature branch must be `feat/{issue#}-branch-name`.
   Note that (similar to `main`) all feature branches have branch protection rules and they run the CI.
   Unlike `main`, feature branch may intermittently fail to `make lint`, `make test`, `make build/install`.